-Class participation: to enrich the discussion with your insight, relevant experience, critical questions, and analysis of the material.
+• Class participation: to enrich the discussion with your insight, relevant experience, critical questions, and analysis of the material.
 The quality of contribution is more important than the quantity.

 Assessment Final Grade %

-Assessment 1 - A1 10%

-Assessment 2 - A2 or A3 15%

-Assessment 3 (group) - A4 25%
+A1 5%

+A2 10%

+A3 10%

+A4 10%

+A5 (group with individual components) 25%

-Examination 40%
+Examination (take home) 35%

-Class participation 10%
+Class participation 5%

+100%